Before you can do anything, you must initialize a database storage

 Consult the package-level documentation for details.

-To initialize a database cluster manually,
+To initialize a database instance manually,

 run lt_initdb